 - Demonstrate the capacity to offer insights and potential solutions to issues of current interest in the field of sport psychology

-- Effectively communicate the results of a research project on a specified topic of current interest in sport psychology
+- Analyse and interpret data to effectively communicate the results of a research project on a specified topic of current interest in sport psychology

-- Work effectively, under guidance of a supervisor, to design and implement a research project on a specified topic of current interest in sport psychology
+- Work effectively with peers, under guidance of a supervisor, to design and implement a group research project on a specified topic of current interest in sport psychology

 |Graduate Attributes and Skills